buildbot/buildbot/master/docs/manual/cfg-statustargets.rst

     This page gives a brief summary of the Buildbot itself: software version, versions of some libraries that the Buildbot depends upon, etc.
     It also contains a link to the buildbot.net home page.

-There are also a set of web-status resources that are intended for use by other programs, rather than humans.
+There is also a set of web-status resources that are intended for use by other programs, rather than humans.

 ``/change_hook``
     This provides an endpoint for web-based source change notification.